jawensi/DEMto3D-QGIS-Plugin/README.md

 --------

-Extension to 3D printing DEM (Digital Elevation Model) in Kosmo.
+Extension to 3D printing DEM (Digital Elevation Model) in Kosmo and QGIS.

-DEMto3D allows export MDE to STL format and 3D printing.
+DEMto3D allows export MDE to STL format and Gcode.

 In the following website http://demto3d.com you can find more information regarding this project, as well as download, user manual and installation guide.

 DEMto3D, has been developed as part of the thesis:
 "Development of a 3D printing module of digital elevation models based on low-cost system"